mixxxdj/manual/source/chapters/preferences.rst

 Other Sound Hardware options
 ----------------------------
-* **Multi-Soundcard Synchronization**: Mixxx is able to use two or more :term:`soundcards` at a time, each with its own clock.
-When multiple soundcards are in use, the Mixxx engine is driven by the Master soundcard.
-Here you can select the synchronization used for the other soundcards to avoid buffer overflows or underflows.
+* **Multi-Soundcard Synchronization**: Mixxx is able to use two or more :term:`audio interfaces` at a time, each with its own clock.
+When multiple audio interfaces are in use, the Mixxx engine is driven by the Master audio interface.
+Here you can select the synchronization used for the other audio interfaces to avoid buffer overflows or underflows.

 * **Keylock/Pitch-Bending Engine**: This allows you to select the engine used for independent tempo and pitch changes (e.g. :term:`keylock`).
 Use